 Contributions from Commonwealth - The Institute annually receives contributions from the Commonwealth of Puerto Rico.
-These contributions are for the operations of the Institute and are recognized when available and all eligibility requirements, including time restrictions, have been met.
+These contributions are for the operations of the Institute.

 Inventory - Inventory is stated at cost based on the first-in, first-out method and reported at cost when individual inventory items are sold.
 The inventory consists primarily of publications available for sale.